What's this comic about?

 Can I suggest a storyline?

+Please don't.
 While I try to listen to fan feedback, I don't accept story or character ideas.
 I'm a control freak and I like Precocious to be from my twisted brain alone!
 If you try and suggest ideas, all you're doing is ensuring I won't ever use them.
 If you want to tell that story, you can fanfic.
-I do not read fancomics of fanfiction, because I don't want to risk any idea bleed, so don't send them to me.
+I do not read fancomics or fanfiction, because I don't want to risk any idea bleed, so DON'T send them to me.
 No fanfiction will get my endorsement.
 And, to be clear, fancomics are a different beast than solicited Precocious guest comics.
 In the case of guest comics, I still come to you before you come to me.
+If I am not clearly asking for a submission, do not send one to me.
+Even if I am, I usually set up some guidelines first.
+Follow them or I will hate you.

-Anything's possible, but I don't like introducing character just to introduce them.
-There needs to be a good reason for a non-main family member to appear.
-I think I have enough characters as is!
+Anything's possible, but I don't like introducing character just to introduce more characters.
+There needs to be a good reason for a non-main family member to appear. think I have enough characters as is!
+That statement also means supporting characters who are fun can go a long time between appearances.
+It's a delicate balance to keep the gigantic cast from overwhelming, and the core group must take priority.

 Will we get to see what happened when _____?